February 14, 2020 / Esther Choy

 So, again, be that reverse engineer.
 At the start of the story, you might be bored because they rehashed things you know already.
 Or, you might be bored because you’re in a hurry and have a million other things to do, and you wish the person could just get to the point.
 Or, you’re thinking, “I’m bored because I don’t really understand what they’re saying, but I don’t want to ask questions, and now I’m even more irritated and aggravated because that means I have to go and look things up myself.
 My boss is going to think I’m an idiot if I don’t understand these things.”

 So when you encounter a bad story, list the reasons that make it so bad.
 Ask yourself this last question: “Do I do that sometimes when I tell stories?
 When I speak publicly?
 When I present?”

 As you collect stories, seek feedback.
 Tell the story to a test audience and ask them how the story makes them feel, what they remember, and what questions they have for you.
 If their questions are good, that’s a good sign that you are making your points effectively!

 If becoming a good storyteller sounds like it takes a lot of effort, well… it does.
 But it’s worthwhile.

-Neuroscientists have begun to understand how stories affect the brain.
+Neuroscientists have begun to understand the power of storytelling in terms of brain science.
 This short video based on the work of Paul Zak, founding director of the Center for Neuroeconomics Studies at Claremont Graduate University, explains that the brain may produce cortisol while hearing stories that make us distressed, which can focus our attention.
 (Isn’t that what we all want most whenever we are interacting with an audience?)
 Stories that make us feel care, connection and empathy can produce oxytocin.
 The more oxytocin, the more empathy one feels.